- 2013-14 Co-Captain

 Gallegos really came on during the 2008 summer AAU circuit when he was playing for the Utah Pump-N-Run White.
 Gallegos averaged about 25 points per game, according to Coach Brad Blanchfield.
 Gallegos was rated the No. 53 shooting guard in the country by Scout.com and was tabbed the No. 7 shooting guard on the West Coast following the summer.

 Ray, whose given name is Rayes, is the son of Maxine Gallegos and Anthony Nelson and was born on Nov.
 15, 1990.
 Gallegos has one brother, Jonah, and three sisters, Jessica, Sherrie and Amber.
 Gallegos' legal guardian is basketball coach Brad Blanchfield.
-Gallegos, who is a sociology major, was the first Husker basketball signee from the state of Utah since Jaron Boone (Salt Lake City, Skyline High School), who went on to become one of the top 10 all-time scorers at Nebraska.
+Gallegos, who is an ethnic studies major on pace to graduate this May, was the first Husker basketball signee from the state of Utah since Jaron Boone (Salt Lake City, Skyline High School), who went on to become one of the top 10 all-time scorers at Nebraska.